KHONSAY: POEM OF MANY TONGUES

 —Isaac Bernard (Kromanti, Jamaica)

 Kromanti is a ritual language used by the elderly in Moore Town, Portland, Jamaica.
 This West African language survived among runaway slaves in the 17th century, remaining in use for everyday communication till the 20th century.
-It is threatened today because of traditions of secrecy and low interest on the part of younger Maroons to learn it.
+It is threatened today because of traditions of secrecy and low interest on the part of younger Jamaicans to learn it.
 However, in 2003, Moore Town heritage was named a UNESCO Masterpiece of the Oral and Intangible Heritage of Humanity in an attempt to safeguard it.
 The line was translated by Hubert Devonish.

 Now we've finally had a good conversation